vert-x3/vertx-web-site/src/site/blog/posts/intro-series/post-01-beginning.md

 Then, open a browser to http://localhost:8080.

+To stop the application, hit `CTRL+C`.

 ## Conclusion

 This Vert.x 3 crash class has presented how you can develop a simple application using Vert.x 3, how to test it, package it and run it.
 So, you now know everything you need to build amazing system on top of Vert.x 3.
+Next time we will see how to configure our application.

-Happy coding !
+Happy coding &amp; Stay tuned !